Logeshwaran-U/Logeshwaran-U/readme.md

 ---

-# 🧑‍💼 Employee Management System – SITHM Department
+# 🧑‍💼 Employee Management System

 An employee management system developed using Django that allows users to create, update, view, and delete records for departments, job positions, and employees.
 The application features a clean, responsive interface and uses Django’s ModelForm architecture for efficient data handling and form validation.
 Ideal for organizations needing a lightweight, web-based HR tool